Les Miserables and Madame Bovary

 Gustave Flaubert, Madame Bovary, translated by Lydia Davis (New York: Penguin Books, 2011).
 ISBN 978-0-14-310649-4

 Gustave Flaubert’s Madame Bovary (1856-1857) and Victor Hugo’s Les Misérables (1862) would probably be on a lot of people’s lists of the “Best Novels of All Time.”
 Published only a few years apart, they have both had a huge impact on readers and writers around the world, and have been adapted for radio, for the stage, for television, and for the cinema.
-The initial publication of each was a momentous event in its own way: Madame Bovary was put on trial as an offence to public decency shortly after it appeared; a huge publicity campaign surrounded the publication of Les Misérables, which appeared while its author was in political exile and was an immediate bestseller.
+The initial publication of each was a momentous event in its own way: Madame Bovary was put on trial as an offense to public decency shortly after it appeared; a huge publicity campaign surrounded the publication of Les Misérables, which appeared while its author was in political exile and was an immediate bestseller.
 Both novels were, in some ways, reactions of revolt by the authors against the world they saw around them.
 The differences between the novels are perhaps as remarkable as any similarities there might be.

 We will study the two novels in parallel, reaching the end of both in the last week of classes.
 Moving back and forth between the novels on a regular basis will allow us to experience in some detail all the stylistic and ideological ways in which the novels diverge from each other.
 Les Misérables might be called a romantic novel of social protest, whereas Madame Bovary is often thought of as one of the earliest examples of a modernist novel.
 Les Misérables is prone to long digressions in which the narration stops so that the narrator can explain things (sometimes only distantly related to the novel) to us.
 Madame Bovary has a relatively tight narrative economy and sometimes seems almost to have no narrator at all.